GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

     them and unpausing them in the new environment.

-1. Airflow web server in target environment might temporarily not be available after the database transfer.
+1. Airflow web server in target environment might temporarily not be available after the database transfer (up to a couple of minutes).

 1. The environment might need some time to parse imported DAGs.
-As a result they might appear in the web UI with some delay.
+As a result they might appear in the web UI with some delay (depending on a number and complexity of the DAGs).

 1. Import operation removes all records from the target environment.
 Files existing in the environment's bucket are not deleted.